 Your family doctor is the best person to speak with regarding a Medicare plan, as he or she is the only person who can determine if your child is medically eligible for this rebated support.

-If you have private health fund insurance, please check with your fund to ascertain if your specific policy offers rebates for occupational therapy.
+If you have private health fund insurance, please check with your fund to ascertain if your specific policy offers rebates for speech or occupational therapy.